0xKourama/Elbanna-NP-Notes/personal/braindump.md

 1. learning it gives me uniqueness

 *object-handling words are way nicer. because they deal with handleable objects. this needs observation and object identification*
+*language of nouns and verbs and adjectives and adverbs play a very important role*